-I am sure just like adults, children have their fair share of daily demands, worries and concerns.
-When I look back on my childhood, I can see that I had more than my fair share.
+Just like adults, children have their share of worries, concerns and daily demands.
+When I look back on my childhood, I can see I had more than my fair share.

-I would withdraw for short periods, then when it was time to face reality, I would deal with my realities.
-Worries tend to start around the time children start school, due to the endless demands and expectations that are put upon them in school and potentially at home too.
+I would withdraw for long periods, then when it was time to face the world I would deal with my realities.
+Worries for children may start around the time they start school, due to the endless demands and expectations put upon them.

-Children’s worries tend to be age related and although their worries aren’t adult worries, to children they probably feel very much like adult worries.
-Looking back now, although I had school worries and concerns too, I was too focused on my own emotional and physical issues to hone in on the standard childhood worries.
+Children’s worries tend can be age related and although their worries aren’t adult worries, to children they probably feel like they are.
+Looking back, although I had school worries and concerns, I focused more on my own personal issues around my disability.

-It’s possible that if we don’t handle our worries as children, we’ll struggle to handle our worries effectively in the same way as adults, until we learn how to stop ourselves from worrying.
-Unfortunately, I have first-hand experience of how these traits can spill over into adult life.
+But it is possible that if children don’t handle their worries when they’re small, they may struggle to handle them effectively as adults.
+I have experience of how traits from childhood can spill over into adult life.